Sebastes polyspinis: Distribution and habitat

 Sebastes polyspinis has one of the most northerly distribution of the Pacific species of Sebastes rockfishes.
 It ris found from the northern extermity of British Columbia around the northern Pacific to eastern Kamchatka and the northern Kurile Islands, extendinh north into the eastern Bering Sea.
 This is a demersal fish which is found at depths down to 740 m on soft substrates.

 Biology

 Sebastes polyspinis is a little known species, Like its congeners it is ovoviviparous and the larvae are born from April.
 In the Aleutian Islands females the mean number of oocytes is 89,320 oocytes with larger females bearing more eggs than smaller females.
 Half of the fish are sexually mature 7.6 years at 27.7 cm, younger than those in the Gulf of Alaska.
 Northern rockfish feed mainly on krill with copepods, hermit crabs, and shrimp forming a minor components of their diet.

 Fisheries

-Sebastes polyspinis is an impotrtant species for fisheres.
+Sebastes polyspinis is an impotrtant species for fisheries.
 It is caught mainly by trawling.